This story has been updated. It was originally published on August 11, 2020.

-Get one or more of these apps on your smartphone, and you'll be able to stay on top of weather conditions in your immediate area or anywhere else in the world.
+The best weather apps on Android and iOS will provide all manner of weather forecasts and meteorological data for you, but not all are created equal.
+Get one or more of these nine on your handset, and you’ll be able to stay on top of weather conditions in your immediate area or anywhere else in the world.

-AccuWeather prides itself on the accuracy of its forecasts, and the global weather monitoring company's free mobile app manages to pack a lot into each screen.
-It's got everything from instant readings on what the weather's doing now, to more detailed radar scans showing precipitation and clouds over a wider area.
-You can, of course, also get real-time alerts sent to your phone if the weather is about to turn.
+AccuWeather prides itself on the accuracy of its forecasts, and the global weather monitoring company’s free mobile app manages to pack a lot into each screen.
+It has everything from instant readings on what the weather’s doing now, to more detailed radar scans showing precipitation and clouds over a wider area.

-And it's not just for sunshine and rain: The app can give details on wind speed, solar ultraviolet radiation (UV) levels, humidity, pressure, visibility, and more.
-It's undoubtedly one of the best weather apps out there for the depth and precision of its data.
+Beyond sunshine and rain, AccuWeather can give details on wind speed, solar ultraviolet radiation (UV) levels, humidity, cloud cover, visibility, and more.
+It’s undoubtedly one of the best weather apps out there for the depth and precision of its data.

 Weather Underground offers a bright and intuitive interface, easy access to weather forecasts wherever you need them, and enough other features to put it ahead of most of the weather apps available for your phone.